dmitribodiu/90-days-challenge/architecture.md

     In any business, there are only two ways (axes) your system could face change:
         + at the same customer over time.
         + at the same time over customers
-    If something doesn't map to this axes you should not encapsulate this at all as it goes back to functional decomposition.
+    If something doesn't map to this axes you should not encapsulate it at all as it goes back to functional decomposition.

 3. Design factoring
-    Often, the act of looking for areas of volatility using the axes of volatility is an iterative process.
+    Often, the act of looking for areas of volatility using the axes of volatility is an `iterative process`.

 4. Independence of the axes
     Two axes should be independent.

 ## Example: Volatility-based decomposition of a house
-You may shose these areas of volatility for the first axes:
+You may chose these areas of volatility for the first axes (same customer over time):
     appliances, occupants, furniture, appearance.
-And these for the second axes:
+And these for the second axes (same time over customers):
     structure, neighbours, location

 The assignment of a volatility to one of the axes is not an absolute